 I tried it and I’ve never seen anything like it.
 If you want to understand the ITTOs then this is a fully interactive tool that will definitely do the job.
 Perfect if you want to deep dive into the

 Plus they have a free option with (very) limited features so that you can try before you buy.
 Check it out here.

-No round up of project management courses to help you get through the PMI exams would be complete without a nod to Cornelius Fichtner.
-Creator of the PM PrepCast, which has helped thousands of students get through the PMP® exam, he and the team have expanded their affordable training range to include study materials to help you prepare for other PMI credentials too.
+No round up of training courses to help you get through the PMI exams would be complete without a nod to Cornelius Fichtner.
+Creator of the PM PrepCast, which has helped thousands of students get through the

 The products I’d call out as the ones I personally enjoyed using the most are:

 The PrepCast itself: a self-paced video course that covers everything (and I mean everything) on the course outline for

 The PMP exam simulator.
 This is a hugely valuable tool for preparing for the exam because it mirrors the environment you’ll see in a real exam.
 Given that you’ve now got about a minute to answer every question, you need to feel as confident and familiar with the online test-taking environment as you can.
 This will really help you prepare.

 You can read my full review of the PM PrepCast here.

 Brain Sensei is a PMP® Exam Prep Course, but it’s unlike other courses I’ve seen or taken because it is based in feudal Japan.
 Plus, the main character is a female Samurai.
 When I went through the first Module I was drawn in from the beginning – who doesn’t want to be the project manager who rallies the community to build a castle to protect our children and the village?